Lil-hack/youtube-subtitles/README.md

 ### DataSet

-Video_subtitles.json
+DataSet_video_subtitles_part1.json

+DataSet_video_subtitles_part2.json

+DataSet_video_subtitles_part3.json

-In this file there are 1400 objects with the following fields:
+In this files there are 6200 objects with the following fields:

 - id
 - title